SIM lock: Box breaking

 A practice known as box breaking is common in the United Kingdom and other markets.
 This involves purchasing subsidized handsets (usually pay-as-you-go) from retail stores, unlocking the phones, and then selling them (often abroad) for a higher price than the subsidised retail price.
-The SIM card that came with the handset is then either thrown away, sold or used elsewhere.
+The SIM card that came with the handset is then either thrown away, sold, or used elsewhere.
 This practice is legal in the UK and provides a de facto limit to the extent to which networks are willing to subsidize pay-as-you-go handsets.
-While the act of box breaking is legal, some businesses are also engaging in illegal activities such as exporting the box-broken phones to other countries, to sell as grey market goods without paying import duties (known as Carousel Fraud) or substituting counterfeit batteries and chargers.
+While the act of box breaking is legal, some businesses are also engaging in illegal activities such as exporting the box-broken phones to other countries, to sell as grey market goods without paying import duties (known as carousel fraud) or substituting counterfeit batteries and chargers.

 Unlocking services

 Some companies offer an online unlocking service.
-This service requires that individuals who wish to unlock a handset provide their IMEI number and sometimes also country and operator details to the company, either via email or a web site.
+This service requires that individuals who wish to unlock a handset provide their IMEI number and sometimes also country and operator details to the company, either via email or a website.
 The company will then provide the unlock code for the handset.
 For some brands such as Nokia and Samsung various services also offer special remote-unlocking software with instructions, where a cable is needed to remove the SIM lock at home.
 Such companies may email the unlocking code or software which will remotely unlock the device.
 Some companies also offer unlocking services that require sending the handset's IMEI number.
 Other companies sell unlocking hardware, including devices which fit between the SIM card and the phone to spoof the original network identifier during registration and devices to read and edit the handset's firmware.
 The pricing for unlocking a device will vary depending on the network it is locked to and the handset model itself, as each unlock code is unique to each individual handset.